tean-lai/tean-lai.github.io/content/thoughts/world-view/my-approach-in-life.md

 # How I want to live my life

 - Fail fast.
 Fail often.
 Don't repeat failures.
+  - I used to avoid failures because I thought it signaled I was untalented.
+But ["talent" is an illusion anyways](../illusion-of-talent).
 - Don't work hard.
 Work smart or play hard.
 - No to golden rule: "Treat others how you wish to be treated".
   - Instead, yes to platinum rule: "Treat others how they wish to be treated".